ibm-cloud-docs/Cloudant/api/account.md

 To see whether your {{site.data.keyword.cloudant_short_notm}} account is accessible, make a `GET` against `https://$ACCOUNT.cloudant.com`.
-If you misspelled your account name, you might get a [503 "service unavailable" error](/docs/Cloudant?topic=Cloudant-http#http-status-codes).
+If you misspell your account name, you might get a [503 "service unavailable" error](/docs/Cloudant?topic=Cloudant-http#http-status-codes).

 See the following example about connecting to your {{site.data.keyword.cloudant_short_notm}} account by using HTTP: